 These images were originally shot in Sony’s ARW RAW format and lightly processed in Lightroom.
 I’ve tried to include a range of shooting conditions and settings to give you an idea of how it handles various scenes.

-You can click on each image to open a full-resolution version.
+You can click on each image to open a full-resolution version for a closer look.

 Price & Availability of the Sony RX100 V Compact Camera